wifipumpkin3/wifipumpkin3.github.io/_docs/getting-started.md

 #### Install on Kali Linux

-the Kali Linux by default has installed **python3.8** is compartible with `wp3`, I recommend to install somes system packages, os-level dependencies.
+the Kali Linux by default has installed **python3.8** is compartible with `wp3`, I recommend to install some system packages, os-level dependencies.

 ``` sh
  $ sudo apt install libssl-dev libffi-dev build-essential